Stochastic Control Approach to Reputation Games: The Model

-In most of our results, we will assume that Player 2s are Bayesian rational.\footnote{A Bayesian rational Player 2 tries to maximize his expected payoff after updating his beliefs according to the Bayes' rule whenever possible.
-Some of our structural results on equilibrium behavior does not require Bayesian rationality and holds for non-Bayesian Player 2s who might underreact or overreact to new (or recent) information as in \cite{epsteinnoorsandroni10} as well.} Hence, we will restrict attention to Perfect Bayesian Equilibrium: In any such equilibrium, the strategic Player 1 maximizes his expected discounted average payoff given that the short-lived players play a best response to their expectations according to their updated beliefs.\footnote{This will be appropriately modified when we consider the undiscounted setup.} Each Player 2, playing the stage game only once, will be best-responding to his expectation according to his beliefs which are updated according to the Bayes' Rule.
+In all of our results except Lemma \ref{witRealCoding}, we will assume that Player 2s are Bayesian rational.\footnote{A Bayesian rational Player 2 tries to maximize his expected payoff after updating his beliefs according to the Bayes' rule whenever possible.
+We also note that Lemma \ref{witRealCoding} does not require Bayesian rationality and holds for non-Bayesian Player 2s who might underreact or overreact to new (or recent) information as in \cite{epsteinnoorsandroni10} as well.} Hence, we will restrict attention to Perfect Bayesian Equilibrium: In any such equilibrium, the strategic Player 1 maximizes his expected discounted average payoff given that the short-lived players play a best response to their expectations according to their updated beliefs (This will be appropriately modified when we consider the undiscounted setup).
+Each Player 2, playing the stage game only once, will be best-responding to his expectation according to his beliefs which are updated according to the Bayes' Rule.

 A strategy of Player 2s, $\sigma^{2}$, is a best response to $\sigma^{1}$ if, for all $t$,